-This then prompts us to ask is it possible for us to control this war between our vices and virtues?
+Is it possible for us to control this war between our vices and virtues?
 Is it possible to find an “inner harmony” that can create this “perfect and just society” that Plato talks about?
 Or will we continue to strive for hope and liberty outside of society?
 In other words, what’s worth pursuing?

 The story of Divergent seems to show that the very society that was meant to be the “ideal society” inevitably becomes the exact opposite.
 Divergent shows that surrendering our freedom is not worth it in order to be what society deems “successful”.
 It is more important to be able to be with the ones we love and remain free to choose our own paths than to be placed into a role that someone else chooses for us.
 This freedom helps define our humanity.
 The option to choose the wrong is what gives us the ability to find worth in what is right.
 A life lived without this libertarian freedom is a life devoid of meaning and purpose.
 Which, to me at least, does not sound anything like a utopia.